 Ribociclib was extensively metabolised, with unchanged drug accounting for 17.3% and 12.1% of the dose in faeces and urine, respectively.
 Metabolite LEQ803 was a significant metabolite in excreta and represented approximately 13.9% and 3.74% of the administered dose in faeces and urine, respectively.
 Numerous other metabolites were detected in both faeces and urine in minor amounts (≤2.78% of the administered dose).

 The geometric mean plasma effective half-life (based on accumulation ratio) was 32.0 hours (63% CV) and the geometric mean apparent oral clearance (CL/F) was 25.5 l/hr (66% CV) at steady state at 600 mg in patients with advanced cancer.
-The geometric mean apparent plasma terminal half-life (T½) of ribociclib ranged from 29.7 to 54.7 hours and the geometric mean CL/F of ribociclib ranged from 39.9 to 77.5 l/hr at 600 mg across studies in healthy subjects.
+Based on a population pharmacokinetic analysis, the ribociclib exposure in patients with early breast cancer is expected to be slightly lower than in patients with advanced breast cancer treated with the same dose.
+The geometric mean apparent plasma terminal half-life (T1/2) of ribociclib ranged from 29.7 to 54.7 hours and the geometric mean CL/F of ribociclib ranged from 39.9 to 77.5 l/hr at 600 mg across studies in healthy subjects.

 Ribociclib and its metabolites are eliminated mainly via faeces, with a small contribution of the renal route.
 In 6 healthy male subjects, following a single oral dose of [14C] ribociclib, 91.7% of the total administered radioactive dose was recovered within 22 days; faeces was the major route of excretion (69.1%), with 22.6% of the dose recovered in urine.